jairajrenjith/UselessProjects2.0-FrontPage/README.md

 - Team Lead: Jairaj R - College of Engineering Trivandrum

 ### Project Description
-Pill Vector blends two absurdly precise worlds: AirTaste decodes the “flavor” of any date with blockchain hashes, while VoidSpeak lets you converse with a void that answers in random characters.
+Pill Vector blends two absurdly precise worlds: AirTaste decodes the “flavor” of air of any date with blockchain hashes, while VoidSpeak lets you converse with a void that answers in random characters.
 Red pill or blue pill — choose your paradox.

 ### The Problem (that doesn't exist)
 AirTaste — Nobody was losing sleep over what flavor the air “tastes like” on a random date, but clearly, humanity needed a way to know (and even score its accuracy).